decretist/Dissertation/Chapter3/chapter3.markdown

 [34] Noonan, 172.

+[35] *The Making of Gratian’s Decretum*.

+[36] “Where Gratian Slept.”

+[37] “Recent Work on the Making of Gratian’s Decretum,” *Bulletin of Medieval Canon Law* 26 (2004): 1–29.

-[35] Winroth, *The Making of Gratian’s Decretum*, 122.
+[38] Winroth, *The Making of Gratian’s Decretum*, 122.

-[36] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of
+[39] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of